kevinsullivan/moralpain_config/README.md

 ## Pull image from DockerHub

-To pull a copy of the image to your local host machine, run:
+To pull a copy of the image to your local host machine, do this:

 ```sh
 docker pull kevinsullivan/moralpain